-As an author, you are probably adept at magically weaving words together to create worlds which will entice and educate your readers, but keep in mind that you are also in charge of making sure your words communicate.
+As an author, you are probably adept at magically weaving words together to create worlds that will entice and educate your readers, but keep in mind that you are also in charge of making sure your words communicate.
 A book that doesn’t communicate to its readers is destined to remain unread.

 If you can become your own editor, you have a good chance of becoming a popular and well-read author.
-In addition you will become a stronger writer.
+In addition, you will become a stronger writer.
 Your first drafts will become better and better with each subsequent book because you will spot your weak points and correct them.
-Not only will you improve your ability to structure plot, create characters and highlight themes, but you will reduce the number of spelling and grammatical errors.
+Not only will you improve your ability to structure the plot, create characters, and highlight themes, but you will also reduce the number of spelling and grammatical errors.

 Edit your own book before you publish it